-- Mississippi Supreme Court affirmed summary judgment for a Diocese, Bishop, and Priest accused of intentional misrepresentation by 157 plaintiffs related to how donations were used to build a church.
+- Mississippi Supreme Court affirmed summary judgment for a church diocese related to how donations were used to build a church.
 142 So.
 3d 407 (Miss.
 2014)

 - Jury verdict for defendant involved in an automobile accident.
 Winston County, Mississippi, Cause No. 2010-0044-CV

-- Directed verdict for developer accused of fraudulently inducing investor into a purchase and sale agreement.
+- Directed verdict for a covenant community in case involving allegations of fraud.
 Harrison County, Mississippi, Cause No. 14-1442(1)